-This Easy All Natural Fabric Refresher Without Vinegar is a great alternative to Fabreze and is simple to make.
-Use any scent you’d like to refreshen your home in a natural way for a healthier home.
+This Easy All Natural Fabric Refresher Without Vinegar is a great alternative to Febreze and is simple to make.
+Use any scent you’d like to freshen your home naturally for a healthier home.

 As most of you know by now, I am a natural girl.
 I opt for healthier whole foods when in my kitchen, along with that are of course comes cleaning products and any products we use for personal hygiene.
 It doesn’t make a whole lot of sense to go through the effort of eating good foods.
 In some cases growing it as well just to turn around and fill our home with toxins.